Introduction

 include "math"

-The let expression binds a value to an identifier for later use:
+The let binds an immutable value to an identifier for later use:

 # Binds 42 to x